-This means, on the one hand, that, as we have heard, "[t]he corpus of international law relating to the environment ... informs the content of the general obligation in article 192".
-66 And several participants, especially Chile and Portugal, have skilfully addressed this point earlier today.
-You have Nauru's written submissions in this regard.
-67 We affirm and rely on them.
+- article 192".25 And several participants, especially Chile and Portugal, have skilfully addressed this point earlier today.
+You have Nauru's written submissions in this regard.26 We affirm and rely on them. - 4

 On the other hand, it also means that the corpus of international law relating to human rights similarly informs the content of the general obligation in article 192.
-In previous cases where it has been interpreting and applying UNCLOS, this Tribunal has had occasion to stress that "[c]onsiderations of humanity must apply in the law of the sea, as they do in other areas of international law".68
+In previous cases where it has been interpreting and applying UNCLOS, this Tribunal has had occasion to stress that "[c]onsiderations of humanity must apply in the law of

+- 9 the sea, as they do in other areas of international law".27 - 10

-Of course, like any international court or tribunal exercising its advisory jurisdiction, the Tribunal must make a determination in these proceedings as to what is, as the International Court observed in Nuclear Weapons, "the most directly relevant applicable law governing the question" of which it has been seized.69
+11 Of course, like any international court or tribunal exercising its advisory jurisdiction,

+- the Tribunal must make a determination in these proceedings as to what is, as the - International Court observed in Nuclear Weapons, "the most directly relevant applicable law governing the question" of which it has been seised.28 - 15

-And it is Nauru's contention that, in this regard, the most directly relevant consideration of humanity is to be found in the principle codified in Common Article 1, paragraph 2, of the International Covenant on Civil and Political Rights70 and the International Covenant on Economic, Social and Cultural Rights.71 That is the principle - part and parcel of the fundamental human right of self-determination of peoples72 - that: "In no case may a people be deprived of its own means of subsistence."
+16 And it is Nauru's contention that, in this regard, the most directly relevant

+- 17 consideration of humanity is to be found in the principle codified in Common - 18 Article 1, paragraph 2, of the International Covenant on Civil and Political Rights29 - 19 and the International Covenant on Economic, Social and Cultural Rights.30 That is - 20 the principle part and parcel of the fundamental human right of self-determination - of peoples31 that: "In no case may a people be deprived of its own means of - 22 subsistence." - 23

-Other participants have touched on this, too, and have argued that the Tribunal must take into account human rights obligations such as the right to self-determination.73 Indeed, we heard about this this morning from Chile.
+Other participants have touched on this, too, and have argued that the Tribunal must take into account human rights obligations such as the right to self-determination.32 Indeed, we heard about this this morning from Chile.
 Nauru is of the same view.